Santos Vega

 The myth states he is buried near San Clemente del Tuyú.

-President Bartolomé Mitre was the first to compose a poem based on the legend.
+Argentina's President Bartolomé Mitre was the first to compose a poem based on the legend.
 Afterwards, Hilario Ascasubi wrote "Santos Vega o los Mellizos de la Flor", a long poem in which the minstrel narrates the events.
 Soon after, Eduardo Gutiérrez published the "Story of Santos Vega and his friend Carmona prosecuted by justice" as a feuilleton.
 Finally, Rafael Obligado, inspired on Gutiérrez's work, composed his best poem "Santos Vega", one of the top works of Argentine literature.

 A 1936 film Santos Vega was released.